CodeReviewDAO/dxd_codereview/Reviews/295 - Casper Scala SDK/Differential evaluation of Scala SDK/README.md

 ## Reviewer notes

-- There are 2 missing method `state_get_account_info` and `query_global_state`.
+- There are 2 missing methods: `state_get_account_info` and `query_global_state`.
 The estimated implementation time for each method is 4 hours.
 - The implementation for chain_get_block should be merged to single function and take BlockIdentifier param.
 The estimated update time for the method is 1 hour.
-- Others methods and types are aligned with the SDK standard.
+- Other methods and types are aligned with the SDK standard.